deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

 - Use tools and protocols to shape how work is done
 - **Don't overlook governance.**

-Mentors-- Does the firm prioritize mentorship?
+Mentors - Does the firm prioritize mentorship?
 Do employees feel like they have advocates within the firm?
 Do the mentees eventually become the mentors?

-Trust-- Do people at the firm trust those around and above them?
+Trust - Do people at the firm trust those around and above them?
 If younger employees look left and right in a meeting, do they admire these people?
 Do they aspire to be in their bosses' shoes in the future?

-Strategy-- Do the "higher ups" value their employees' opinions?
+Strategy - Do the "higher ups" value their employees' opinions?
 Do they encourage open discussions or do they "steer" the conversation?
 Do they value differing opinions or just say they do?

-Recruiting-- What types of qualities does the firm prioritize when hiring?
+Recruiting - What types of qualities does the firm prioritize when hiring?
 How much emphasis is placed on character versus sheer intellectual horsepower?
 Where do they recruit from?

-Accountability-- How has the firm handled disruptive colleagues?
+Accountability - How has the firm handled disruptive colleagues?
 Are the most talented colleagues given exceptions or are they held to the same standard?
 How are good team players acknowledged and rewarded?

 <https://blog.trello.com/hold-team-accountable-without-micromanaging>

 The fundamental principle of the situational leadership model is that there is **no single "best" style of leadership**.
-Effective leadership is task-relevant, and the most successful leaders are those who adapt their leadership style to theperformance readiness(ability and willingness) of the individual or group they are attempting to lead or influence.
-Effective leadership varies, not only with the person or group that is being influenced, but it also depends on the task, job, or function that needs to be accomplished
+Effective leadership is task-relevant, and the most successful leaders are those who adapt their leadership style to the performance readiness (ability and willingness) of the individual or group they are attempting to lead or influence.
+Effective leadership varies, not only with the person or group that is being influenced, but it also depends on the task, job, or function that needs to be accomplished.

 <https://en.wikipedia.org/wiki/Situational_leadership_theory>

 - Depends on
 	- Skill
 	- Motivation
 	- Urgency

 ![image](../../media/People-Team-Management-Culture-image4.jpg)